Who are licensed international marketing agents & representatives

 Income refers to any commission or other payments received by a licensed IMA for organising or conducting a casino marketing arrangement with a casino operator in Singapore.

-The following types of income are commonly received by licensed IMAs and licensed IMA reps for services rendered to casino operators.
-Such income is taxable and must be reported for Income Tax purposes.
+The following types of income is taxable and must be reported to IRAS for Income Tax purposes.

 1. Commission Income